Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Baym-Kadanoff approach

 A third approach is to come up with a different mathematical definition of the ``best'' $G_0$ which does not rely on na\"ive optimization of $F$.
 We follow this more mathematical approach which will yield a self-consistent quasiparticle scheme.
-Instead of trying to satisfy $\delta F/\delta G_0=0$, we will minimize a positive definite quantity similar to $|\delta F/\delta G_0|^2$.
+Instead of trying to satisfy the impossible condition $\delta F/\delta G_0=0$, we will minimize the length of the gradient of $F$.
+Specifically, we minimize the square length of the gradient $|\delta F/\delta \Sigma_t|^2$ where $\Sigma_t$ is a trial self-energy.
 Our results will be general as we will not assume any specific approximation for the self-energy so that the main results will hold for any chosen form of $\Phi_{xc}$.
+Our approach has similarities to the Optimized Effect Potential (OEP) method~\cite{sharp_variational_1953, talman_optimized_1976, kummel_orbital-dependent_2008} in DFT.
+In OEP, one finds the optimal local potential corresponding to the minimum of some general and possibly orbital dependent exchange-correlation energy functional $E_{xc}$: one has a formalism to find the self-consistent local Kohn-Sham potential corresponding to the total energy functional.
+Hence, both approaches are looking for an optimized and simplified single-particle description (a local potential in OEP and a non-local $H_0$ in Baym-Kadanoff theory).
+However, whereas in OEP one can find a local potential that minimizes the total energy functional so the functional derivative of the total energy versus the potential is zero, in the Baym-Kadanoff setting one must settle for a non-zero derivative so that the structure and interpretation of the resulting equations for the non-local single-particle Hamiltonian are more complex.

-\section{Key small parameter {$\eta$}}
+\section{Key small parameter {$\gamma$}}

+As explained above, this paper is focused primarily on the use of non-interacting Green's functions $G_0$.
+We will be working primarily in frequency space, which is the natural representation when discussing quasiparticle energies and how to deal with the frequency dependence of $\Sigma_{xc}(\omega)$.
+In what follows, we will be employing time-ordered non-interacting Green's functions $G_0(\omega)$ of the following form: